4 - DISTRACTIONS

 Excerpts from The Protocols of Adversarial Resistance book.

 Yes, what we’re saying here is that when these evil spirit entities are attached to us, we feel their emotions as though they were our emotions.
+Again, I identify evil spirit entities by the strongest emotion they are giving to the person.
 If we are not discerning of this happening to us, they become so familiar to us that we, in fact, believe it is us.
-They have become familiar spirits to us, now attempting to bind us down with their additional fiery darts of thoughts, creating additional negative emotional content.
+They have become familiar spirits to us, now attempting to bind us down with their additional fiery darts of thoughts, creating additional negative emotional content, and compounding this with the entities attached emotions.
 When the person you’re working with has this knowledge and understanding that the fear they are feeling is not even theirs, that it is fears – fear.
 The lust they have been feeling in an overpowering way is not even their lust, it is lusts – lust.
 The despair they have been feeling is not even their despair, it is despairs – despair.
-The light comes on and the entities lose more power, as the person learns more truth.
-The person you are working with will discern the emotion and entity losing more power and the persons self-confidence that they are winning this battle continues to grow.
+The light comes on and the entities lose more power, as the person learns and accepts more truth.
+It is only the truth that sets us free and it is a line upon line event as the lies, trickery, and deceptions, are understood, challenged, and changed.
+The person you are working with will discern the emotion and entity losing more power with each new understood and accepted truth and the persons self-confidence that they are winning this battle continues to grow.
+Increased confidence is their increased faith and belief.

 Distractions That Seek to Destroy Our Souls